celestiaorg/docs/nodes/mainnet.md

 :::tip Bridge nodes
 Not all RPC endpoints guarantee the full block history.
-Find [an archive endpoint on the community dashboard](https://celestia-tools.brightlystake.com/) or run your own full consensus node with no pruning for your bridge node.
+Find [an archive endpoint on the community dashboard](https://celestia-tools.brightlystake.com/) or run your own consensus node with no pruning for your bridge node.
 :::

 RPCs for DA nodes to initialise or start your celestia-node to Mainnet Beta with: